Democratic voter motivation in Wisconsin has Republicans worried

 An additional factor may have been at work last week, and that was an infusion of money from Democratic groups keen on flipping Wisconsin back to their column in November.
 Among them was the National Democratic Redistricting Committee, the group founded by former Obama attorney general Eric Holder to target Republican governors, legislators and judges who could stand in the way of his fight against partisan gerrymandering of political districts.

-Holder’s group gave about $220,000 to support Karofsky’s campaign, including $50,000 to a grassroots group in Milwaukee called BLOC — Black Leaders Organizing for Change.
+Holder’s group gave about $220,000 to support Karofsky’s campaign, including $50,000 to a grass-roots group in Milwaukee called BLOC — Black Leaders Organizing for Communities.

-That group’s activity, combined with Republican insistence on going forward with voting even though Milwaukee was able to open two voting locations out of the usual 180, helped spur high turnout, Holder said.
+That group’s activity, combined with Republican insistence on going forward with voting even though Milwaukee was able to open five voting locations out of the usual 180, helped spur high turnout, Holder said.

-“It’s an indication how you can spend a relatively small amount of money and have an impact, a grassroots impact,” he said, adding: “Republicans will act at their peril, both the president and people at the state level, if they employ tactics to deny people the opportunity to vote in a way that is safe for them and safe for their communities.
+“It’s an indication how you can spend a relatively small amount of money and have an impact, a grass-roots impact,” he said, adding: “Republicans will act at their peril, both the president and people at the state level, if they employ tactics to deny people the opportunity to vote in a way that is safe for them and safe for their communities.
 I think that will drive turnout up.
 They will find ways to vote.”

 Angela Lang, the founder of BLOC, said one of the group’s great successes was orchestrating a dry run for the fall election, teaching voters how to vote by mail and forging relationships that will last through the cycle.
 The group made nearly 35,000 calls and sent nearly 82,000 texts in Milwaukee, Lang said.